jrai0792/JS-Game/README.md

 # JS-Game
-This is capstone project for Microverse Main Technical Curriculum - Javascript section.
+This is capstone project for Microverse Main Technical Curriculum - JavaScript section.
 This project consisted of building turn based RPG game using Phaser 3 library.

 ![screenshot](./screenshot.png)